 You’ll also need to make sure you’re applying for courses that you meet the entry requirements for.
 Requirements vary from course to course, so make sure that you’ve read and understand what the university is looking for.
 If you’re confused, then you can get help in the Applications and UCAS forum.

-Whether you manage to visit or not, you should still do some research online.
-TSR’s Uni Match contains loads of information and reviews from students to give you a better idea of the course and student life.
+And that's not the only research you can do online.
+TSR’s sister site The Uni Guide contains loads of information and statistics to give you a better idea of the course and student life.

 You can also find the university’s forums on TSR to speak to current students and discover more about what it's really like being a student at the university.